purplelipstick/rsschool-cv/cv.md

 ### Experience:
 * I worked as a QA Engeneer for 2 years
-* Please see my code on my github page at https://github.com/purplelipstick/
+* See my code on my github page at https://github.com/purplelipstick/

 ### Education:
 * ITMO University, specialist degree in Information security